 Quick Facts About Heterochromia

 - It is normally inherited and affected by an imbalance or deficiency in melanin.
-Melanin is a pigment that determines the colour of the face, eyes, and hair.
+Melanin is a pigment that determines the color of the face, eyes, and hair.

 - When heterochromia occurs in later life, it is cause for alarm.
 A prompt visit to the ophthalmologist will aid in the identification of the possible danger.